-OUR INNOVATIVE KAIMAHI
+OUR KAIMAHI

-Tina porou- owner/ceo
+Tina porou- Kaimahi

 Ngāti Porou, Ngāti Tūwharetoa, Ngāti Kahungunu, Ngāi Tāmanuhiri